-How much of The Mugician is like that?
+The Mugician is like that?

 “Her Beauty Through My Eyes” is a floating melodic groove that sets up Pharoahe Monche for a slick rap verse (“She liked West Coast Meade Circle and Ice Cube / Glenlivet with one circular ice cube”), then we get an instrumental chorus that features Harrold singing background stuff and some hip chords from pianist Shedrick Mitchell.
 But, whatever ice cubes you’re rocking, this isn’t a very special piece of hip-hop or soul.